elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-subconscious-processing-influence-behavior-and-decisionmaking.md

 url: /learn/nursing/questions/how-does-subconscious-processing-influence-behavior-and-decisionmaking
 score: -1.0
 related_article1:
-    id: 164810
+    id: 164802
+    title: >-
-    title: What is the role of the dorsal and ventral parts of the spine in neural communication?
+        What is the role of pain perception in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-dorsal-and-ventral-parts-of-the-spine-in-neural-communication
+    url: /learn/nursing/questions/what-is-the-role-of-pain-perception-in-the-nervous-system
 related_article2:
     id: 164804
+    title: >-
-    title: What is the importance of directional terms in understanding neural signals?
+        What is the importance of directional terms in understanding neural signals?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-importance-of-directional-terms-in-understanding-neural-signals
 related_article3:
-    id: 164812
+    id: 164802
-    title: What are the key factors that contribute to neuron connections in neuroplasticity?
+    title: >-
+        What is the role of pain perception in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-factors-that-contribute-to-neuron-connections-in-neuroplasticity
+    url: /learn/nursing/questions/what-is-the-role-of-pain-perception-in-the-nervous-system
 related_article4:
-    id: 164799
+    id: 164806
-    title: How does myelin affect the speed of neural transmission?
+    title: >-
+        What are brain patterns, and how do they relate to brain function?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-myelin-affect-the-speed-of-neural-transmission
+    url: /learn/nursing/questions/what-are-brain-patterns-and-how-do-they-relate-to-brain-function
 related_article5:
-    id: 164814
+    id: 164798
-    title: How does cerebrospinal fluid contribute to neural nourishment?
+    title: >-
+        What is the primary function of an axon in a neuron?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-cerebrospinal-fluid-contribute-to-neural-nourishment
+    url: /learn/nursing/questions/what-is-the-primary-function-of-an-axon-in-a-neuron
 ---

 &nbsp;